 What makes me so fearful when they’re not?

-“I don’t think that it has to do with the fact that people enjoy being scared,” said Purdue University communication professor Glenn Sparks.
+“I don’t think that it has to do with the fact that people enjoy being scared,” said Glenn Sparks, professor in the Brian Lamb School of Communication at Purdue University.
 He’s been studying the effects of frightening mass media for years.

 “By definition, fear is a negative emotion,” Sparks said.
 “When we’re scared of something, we are experiencing our well-being under threat, and people do not enjoy that.
 What they are enjoying are things associated with that experience that typically happen after the scare is over.”